aiven/devportal/docs/products/opensearch/howto/opensearch-log-integration.rst

 3. Select an existing OpenSearch instance or create a new one, then select **Continue**.
     - When creating a new service you will need to select the cloud, region and plan to use.
 You should also give your service a name.
 The service overview page shows the nodes rebuilding, and then indicates when they are ready.
     - If you're already using OpenSearch on Aiven, you can use your running OpenSearch service as a destination for your metrics data.
-If you are a member of more than one Aiven projects with *operator* or *admin* access right, you need to choose the project first then your target OpenSearch service.
+If you are a member of more than one Aiven project with *operator* or *admin* access rights, you need to choose the project first then your target OpenSearch service.

 4. Configure your ``index prefix`` and ``index retention limit`` parameters, then select **Enable**.